-Contributed materials to be transferred to BSC are recognized in the financial statements at fair market value.
-A grant to BSC equal to this amount is recorded when contributed materials are transferred to BSC.
+Contributed materials to be transferred to Baycrest entities that are registered charities are recognized in the financial statements at fair market value.
+A grant to these entities equal to this amount is recorded when contributed materials are transferred to them.
 Contributed services are not recognized in the financial statements.